Yet-Zio/FramelessWindow/README.md

 The look and feel of the window is derived from the **"framelesswindow.css"** file, mostly pointing towards a dark theme.

 ## Documentation
-The frameless window class and its methods have been clearly documented in the **"framelesswindow.h"** header file in doxygen format.
+The frameless window class and its methods have been clearly documented in the **"framelesswindow.h"** header file with doxygen format.
+Latex and PDF files are also provided in [docs](docs) directory.

 ## Demo